Shrinking dynamic on multidimensional tropical series: Outline of the Paper

+The main result of the paper establishes that for any finite set of points in $\Omega$, one can perturb the sandpile dynamics slightly to produce an $\Omega$-tropical analytical hypersurface passing through the given points and having only mild singularities.
+By \emph{mild singularities}, we mean that the dual cell in the Newton polytope contains no lattice points other than its vertices.

+The structure of the paper is as follows.
+In Section~\ref{sec_series} we define tropical series, in Section~\ref{sec_omegaseries}, we define $\Omega$-tropical series, tropical analytical hypersurfaces.
+Section~\ref{sec_distance} establishes foundational results about tropical distance function.
+In Section~\ref{sec_gp}, we study the shrinking operators modeling sandpile evolution and show how they modify the tropical series while preserving convergence.
+Section~\ref{sec_flow} contains a flow version of the shrinking operators.
+In Section~\ref{sec_dynamic} we study the sandpile dynamic generated by shrinking operators.
+In Section~\ref{sec_mild} we introduce mild singularities.
+In Section~\ref{sec_exhausting} we show that any convex domain can be approximated by $\QQ$-polytopes.
+In Section~\ref{sec_main} we prove the main theorem.

-{\bf Acknowledgments.} We thank Andrea Sportiello for sharing his insights on perturbative regimes of the Abelian sandpile model which was the starting point of our work on sandpiles (first, in two-dimensional case, now in all dimensions).
-Research is supported by the Russian Science Foundation grant 20-71-00007.
+{\bf Acknowledgments.} We thank Andrea Sportiello for sharing his insights on perturbative regimes of the Abelian sandpile model which initiated our work on sandpiles -- initially in two-dimensional case and now extended to higher dimensions.